21 Newborn Winter Essentials Every Parent Will Actually Use

 Newborn baby winter essentials

 Are you a new parent preparing for your baby’s first winter?
-Or a parent-to-be expecting a winter baby?
+Or expecting a winter baby and wondering what you’ll actually need?
 You’re in the right place.

-Here, we’ll share our top newborn winter essentials to help you keep your baby safe and warm (but not too warm!) during those chilly winter months.
+Below, we’re sharing our top newborn winter essentials to help you keep your baby warm, comfortable, and safe (but not too warm!) during the colder months.

-And don’t forget to create a collection on Moonsift so you can save all your favourite items in one easy-to-manage place, from any store in the world!
+And as you go, don’t forget to create a baby registry on Moonsift so you can save all your favorite items in one easy-to-manage place, from any store, not just one retailer.

-Wondering what a winter baby should wear?
-A good rule of thumb is to dress your baby in one extra layer than what you’re wearing.
+Wondering what a newborn should wear in winter?
+A helpful rule of thumb is to dress your baby in one more layer than you’re wearing.

-Here’s what your newborn will need for the colder months.
+Here’s what most newborns need during the colder months.

 1. Sleepsuits

-Cotton sleepsuits are a must for a winter baby.
-They’ll be warm, breathable and gentle on your newborn’s skin.
+Cotton sleepsuits are a winter essential.
+They’re warm, breathable, and gentle on a newborn’s sensitive skin.

 2. Bodysuits